-Balya Property
+Balya

 EMX's Balya royalty property is located in the historic Balya lead-zinc-silver mining district in northwestern Turkey.
-EMX holds an uncapped 4% NSR royalty that it retained from the sale of the property to Dedeman Madencilik San ve Tic.
+EMX holds an uncapped 4% NSR royalty retained from the sale of the property to Dedeman Madencilik San ve Tic.
 A.S. ("Dedeman"), a privately owned Turkish company, in 2006.
-Dedeman's underground development work is concentrated on an area of shallow, high grade mineralization on the northeast margin of the Hastanetepe deposit, with ongoing small scale production of mineralized material.

-Dedeman advised that its 24,000 meter step-out drill program continued during Q2.
-The objective is to delineate new lead-zinc-silver mineralized zones along a corridor that is over 500 meters in length between Hastanetepe and the Southern Zone target area.
+Dedeman's underground development work has been concentrated on an area of shallow, high grade mineralization on the northeast margin of the Hastanetepe deposit.
+During Q3, Dedeman provided EMX with results from its ongoing ~25,000 meter step-out drill program designed to delineate new lead-zinc-silver zones along a 500 meter corridor between Hastanetepe and the Southern Zone target area.
+Results included 12.75 meters averaging 11.39% lead, 5.92% zinc and 225.18 g/t silver in hole DB108-B (true width ~95% of intercept length) (see EMX news release dated August 13, 2018).